-When a person is stopped by the police for suspicion of Driving While Intoxicated (DWI) or Driving While Ability Impaired by Drugs (DWAI by Drugs) he or she will nearly always be asked to submit to both a chemical test and field sobriety tests.
+When a person is stopped by the police for suspicion of Driving While Intoxicated or DWI in NYC, or Driving While Ability Impaired by Drugs (DWAI by Drugs) he or she will nearly always be asked to submit to both a chemical test and field sobriety tests.
 The DWI chemical test is most often a breathalyzer which may be a portable device and a larger instrument located at police precinct.

 In New York City, DWI field sobriety tests are performed at a police precinct.
 Outside of New York City, field sobriety tests are usually performed at the site of the DWI stop on the roadside.
 While chemical tests are based on scientific measurements (that can often be refuted by an experienced DWI defense attorney), field sobriety tests are not scientific.
 They are mostly physical tests that are performed to determine intoxication and the results are completely subjective.
 In fact, the results of field sobriety tests do not always correlate to intoxication and may be invalidated by an experienced DWI defense attorney.

 Refusing to submit to a DWI chemical test has several legal consequences.
 First, a person’s license or privilege to drive in New York will be revoked for 1 year (in addition to a $500 civil penalty and a driver’s assessment of $250 annually for 3 years).
 Next, a prosecutor may not offer a plea bargain to the non-criminal charge of Driving While Ability Impaired (DWAI) if certain general conditions are met (a low blood alcohol content–or BAC–reading, no property damage, no physical injury and no prior criminal convictions).
 Finally, the refusal may be used as evidence at trial that a person refused a chemical test because he or she knew that they were intoxicated, which is known as consciousness of guilt.